wifiknight45/Cay_Cay_b-dayyy/README.md

 Tell a grown-up to open the website.
 It’s waiting for you at a special address (like a secret clubhouse)!
 If they need help, say it’s on “GitHub Pages,” but you don’t need to worry about that.

 ## Who Made It?
 This website was made with lots of love for Caydence by her Mom's longtime friend Robert aka "Roberto" who has known Caydence's mom since before she was even born!
 Yes, some people were actually born in the previous century lol.
-We wanted Caydence's 11th birthday to be as wild and colorful as her bracelets
+We wanted Caydence's 11th birthday to be as wild and colorful as her personality! ;-)

 ## If It Acts Silly
 If the website doesn’t work right (like if messages don’t slide), tell a grown-up to check the internet or refresh the page.
 It’s all good—parties are about fun, not worries!

 Let’s make Caydence’s birthday the best ever! 🥳

-nerdy stuff: this site was designed by utilizing xAI's Grok 3 to generate html, styles.css & script.js bc the author loves python and is kind of implementing
+nerdy stuff: html, css & js were used to create this website just for Caydence.